iamdayo/Olist-Brazilian-E-Commerce---Delivery-and-Customer-Experience-Analysis/README.md

 | voucher | 3,745 | 4 | 0.107% |
 | credit_card | 75,615 | 40 | 0.053% |

-Boleto is about 9x more likely than credit card to take over 5 days, and holds 97 of the 149 slow orders while being a minority method.
-The skew runs opposite to volume, which is what makes it real.
+Boleto is about 9x more likely than credit card to take over 5 days to approve, and holds 97 of the 149 slow orders even though it is a minority payment method.

 Boleto bancário is a printed bank slip.
-The customer checks out, gets a barcode, then pays it at a bank or ATM or app whenever they choose.
-The merchant sees nothing until it clears.
-So `order_purchase_timestamp` is when the slip was generated and `order_approved_at` is when the money arrived — the gap is the customer's own delay.
-It is also what the `created` status is: slips generated, never paid.
+The customer checks out, gets a barcode, then pays it at a bank, ATM or app whenever they choose.
+The merchant sees nothing until the payment clears.
+So the purchase timestamp records when the slip was printed, and the approval timestamp records when the money arrived.
+The gap between them is the customer's own delay, not Olist's.

+It also explains the `created` status: slips that were printed and never paid.

-Measured after approval, boleto is marginally faster than credit card.
-The entire difference sits in approval.
+Once payment clears, boleto orders are delivered slightly faster than credit card ones.
+The whole difference sits in the approval stage.
 Payment type changes how long the customer waited, not how well Olist performed.

-### Freight is driven by weight and distance separately:
+### Freight rises with weight and with distance:

 | Percentile | Freight |
 |---|---|